diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_3/US311/readme.md

 - **AC01**: The drones in the proposal must be compatible with the drones in the Shodrone’s inventory.
 - **AC02**: There is no need to verify if these drones are used in another show on the same date.
 - **AC03**: The same drone cannot be used more than once in the same configuration.
+- **AC04**: The total number of drones in the configuration, need to be the same as the total number of drones of the proposal.

 ### Dependencies